 Chapter 9: Fact and Opinion

-To identify an author's use of facts and opinions in reading passages.
+To identify facts and opinions in a textbook passage.

-Step 2: Read the following paragraph, and then answer the questions that follow.
+Step 2: Continue reading the selection from the psychology textbook, and then answer the questions that follow.

 The Perceptual Experience

 5 Some researchers who examine sensation and perception start at the most fundamental level of sensation—where the stimulus meets the receptors—and work up to more complex perceptual tasks involving interpretation.
 This approach is often called bottom-up analysis.
 Other researchers examine perceptual phenomena starting from the more complex level—not surprisingly, called top-down analysis.
 This type of analysis focuses on aspects of the perceptual process such as selective attention and active decision-making, which are top-down processes.
 Perception is more than a reflexive discrimination process; rather, it involves integration of current sensory experiences with past experiences and even cultural expectations.